 - Play a part in the intellectual life of the Workshop, through regular attendance at the weekly Colloquium and Research Series (Mon. & Wed., 12–1 p.m.), and engagement with related Research Programs, as well as other research activities

 - Attend POLS Y673/SPEA P710, Institutional Analysis: Concepts and Applications, if they are in residence during the Fall semester

-- Present a paper at one of the two weekly series (the paper must be a work in progress; no submitted articles are accepted)
+- Option to present a paper at one of the two weekly series (the paper must be a work in progress; no submitted articles)

 Nomination and Selection Process